saltstack/pytest-helpers-namespace/README.rst

 Contributing
 ------------
 Contributions are very welcome.
-Tests can be run with `tox`_, please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with `nox`_, please ensure the coverage at least stays the same before you submit a pull request.

 License